About and Contact

 • Public Relations Certificate (1988) from Kwantlen College, Richmond, Canada.

-You can contact me regarding nanotechnology, science policy, and/or work at: nano@frogheart.ca
+You can contact me regarding nanotechnology, science policy, or something else at: nano@frogheart.ca

 You can also follow my tweets at http://twitter.com/frogheart